 The Block 2 has a completely new forward fuselage, partly to support the new systems.
 However, the new fuselage also reduces the parts count by 40% to improve manufacturability and maintainability, and provides better service access.
 The new forward fuselage was actually introduced into production in 2003; all Super Hornets with the new forward fuselage are capable of being refitted with the AN/APG-79 AESA.
 An upgrade program for the older machines began in 2008.

-Most of the Block 2 Super Hornets will be two-seaters, reflecting Navy doctrine for "net-centric" warfare, in which weapons platforms are "nodes" in a network where volumes of tactical data are transferred back and forth.
+Most of the Block 2 Super Hornets are two-seaters, reflecting Navy doctrine for "net-centric" warfare, in which weapons platforms are "nodes" in a network where volumes of tactical data are transferred back and forth.
 In net-centric warfare, two crew are needed because the back-seater has to track the network activity; make the appropriate decisions based on that data; and control the aircraft's systems accordingly, while the front-seater actually flies the aircraft.
 This means the back-seater is more a peer to the front-seater than ever before -- and in fact, in the Block 2 Super Hornet, the back-seater can actually perform weapons release.

 Boeing leased the very first F/A-18F back from the Navy to perform experiments to demonstrate the utility of the Super Hornet in the net-centric combat environment -- for example, collecting video data from a SHARP pod and transferring it to an airborne command post, as well as a FAC on the ground.
 The Navy is retraining F-14 back-seaters, traditionally known as "radar intercept officers (RIOs)", to become Block 2 Super Hornet "weapon systems officers (WSOs)", a term more traditionally associated with the Air Force.